MEET THE AUTHOR

 does NOT lead to

-• I made a poster of the Properties of Proportions (available for FREE) to remind them about when (and why) we can cross multiply.
+• You can use this poster of the Properties of Proportions (available for FREE) to remind students when and why cross-multiplication is mathematically valid.

 Example